dvcoffey/Dreadhunter-Website/README.md

 ## Features

--Feature 1
+- Feature 1
 The navbar exists across all pages, fixed to the top, it does not take up a large amount of space and provides the user with an obvious link to any page on the site.
 - Feature 2
 The footer also exists on all pages if the user scrolls to the bottom.
 The footer provides the links to whichever social media platforms the band are present on.
 - Feature 3
 The Homepage update section.
 Beneath the hero image and band history exists a container with the lateset updates from the band, in this case it is an embedded music video for the latest single.
--Feature 4
+- Feature 4
 The Tour page occupies a bootstrap grid which will scale across all devices.
 This section allows the user to scroll through the upcoming concerts.
 If a concert div is clicked on, the user will be brought to the ticketmaster website in a new page.
 - Feature 5
 The Media page allows users to listen to or watch the band's releases.
 Currently these exist as links to youtube which open in a new page, however these can also be embedded to keep the user on site.
 - Feature 6
-The fanclub.
+The Fanclub.
 The fanclub page allows the user to gain access to the band's fanclub.
 When the members login button is clicked, a modal will appear allowing the user to input their email address and password.
 Currently this feature will redirect the user back to the homepage.
 In the future this could bring th user back to the homepage with the added features of being signed in.

 ## Future ideas

-A merchandise store, which could be a link to an external site (the band's merch store provider for instance).
+- A merchandise store, which could be a link to an external site (the band's merch store provider for instance).
 It could also exist as a page on the site accessible through the navbar.
-A sign up page.
+- A sign up page.
 On the fanclub page there should be a sign up button on the fanclub page, which will redirect the user to a new window where they can input all the relevant information to become a member.
 This was partially implemented in the early stages of the project but was later removed to keep things tidy.
 There is also no data manipulation at this point so it would serve little purpose.

 ## Technologies used